 A member of many organisations related to voice, literature, language and culture, Nicola is at the forefront of new developments in vocal teaching across the board.
 She has presented her research at national and international conferences with a focused interest on anatomy, language and imagination.

-Her latest shows of poetry, music and song in collaboration with guitarist Gerard Cousins and other musicians have received critical acclaim and include extensive tours of the country throughout 2020.
+Her shows of poetry, music and song in collaboration with guitarist Gerard Cousins and other musicians have received critical acclaim and include extensive tours of the country throughout 2021.
 She also features in both poetry and music festivals across the UK as presenter, speaker and performer.
 In 2019 Nicola presented a short performance of Federico Garcia Lorca's poetry, music and song with Trio Lorca, premiered at the Flamenco Festival UK.

 Watch a short documentary showcasing a previous touring show, Casa Margarita's 'House of Love' here: